WayneKeenan/picraftzero/README.md

 # Running as a service

-It's possible to run the default PicraftZero script, or your own script, as a system service.
+The default PicraftZero script can be run as a systemd service.
-In order todo this you need to nstall a systemd configuration file.

 It's also possible to configure PiCraftZero to use your own script, TODO:link.